We found the Mysteries of Roof Box Aerodynamics: An In-Depth Exploration

 Let’s talk numbers.
 A roof box can increase your drag coefficient (Cd)—a fancy term for how much resistance your car faces against the wind.

-That’s a massive jump in drag, which leads to a noticeable lasting results on fuel economy (and your wallet).
+That’s a massive jump in drag, which leads to a noticeable impact on fuel economy (and your wallet).

 How to Stop Your Roof Box from Acting Like a Kite